indeedeng/imhotep/docs/quick-start.md

 This section guides you through the process of configuring an Imhotep cluster on AWS, uploading your data files, and exploring your data in Imhotep using Imhotep Query Language (IQL).

-If you prefer to run an evaluation Imhotep stack using Docker, follow the instructions in the [imhotep-docker README](https://github.com/indeedeng/imhotep-docker/blob/master/README.md).
+If you prefer to run an evaluation Imhotep stack using Docker, follow the instructions for [Evaluating Imhotep with Docker]({{ site.baseurl }}/docs/evaluate_docker).

 ## Creating a Cluster on AWS